Search by Procedure or Topic

 What Do Kids Have to Do with It?

-Pregnancy and breast feeding can cause the breasts undergo a wide array of changes that may lead to flatter, deflated breasts.
-In general, pregnancy and subsequent breast-feeding cause the breast tissue, specifically the breast glands, to enlarge to allow for lactation.
-Once the breast-feeding stage is over, the breasts gradually reduce in size and settle.
+In general, pregnancy and subsequent breastfeeding cause the breast tissue, specifically the breast glands, to enlarge to allow for lactation.
+Once the breastfeeding stage is over, the breasts gradually reduce in size and settle.
 If you are lucky, they will be just like they were before pregnancy.
-However, sometimes pregnancy and breast feeding can leave your breasts with stretched out skin and a substantial loss in volume, both contributing to droop.
-A breast augmentation can re-inflate the breasts, often not requiring a lift.
-If your implants were already in place before pregnancy, the changes mentioned can be more noticeable, requiring a lift to place the breasts back over the implant where they belong.
+However, sometimes pregnancy and breastfeeding can leave your breasts with stretched-out skin and a substantial loss in volume.
+Both of those issues can contribute to droop.

 Other Considerations

-Planning a breast augmentation is tricky for women who are planning on having more children, or thinking about having children in the future.
-If you are years away from having kids, you are in good company as this is the case with most women having breast augmentation.
 If you are actively trying to get pregnant or anticipate trying within a year or two, it is best to hold off.
-After the changes mentioned above, you may need a different kind of augmentation – size, shape, or even a lift.
-Maybe you will not even need a breast augmentation if your breasts stay larger.
+After the changes mentioned above, you may need a different kind of augmentation – a different size or shape, or even a lift.
+Maybe you won’t even need breast augmentation if your breasts stay larger.

 Is It Safe?